GluuFederation/agama-openid/README.md

 ## `AuthzCodeWithUserInfo` and `AuthzCode`

-Each of these flows receive an input parameter (`oauthParams`) to drive their behavior. `oauthParams` is expected to be an Agama map with the following structure:
+Each of these flows receive an input parameter (`oauthParams`) to drive their behavior. `oauthParams` adheres to the following structure:

 |Name|Description|Notes|
 |-|-|-|